venkatkapil24/batch_nl/README.md

 # Performance benchmarks on RTX 6000

-*Summary*. batch_nl outperforms CPU-based neighbour-list implementations and previous batched GPU-based approaches, but is still superseded by NVIDIA’s ALCHEMI implementation.
+*Summary*. batch_nl outperforms CPU-based neighbour-list implementations and previous batched GPU-based approaches, but is superseded by NVIDIA’s ALCHEMI implementation.

 *When you might use batch_nl for performance*.
 As a fallback when ALCHEMI is not available, or on non-NVIDIA accelerators (e.g. AMD/Intel GPUs or TPUs).